theramiyer/blog/content/post/2021/religious-law-as-the-new-way-of-life.md

 ---

 The past weeks have been eventful in the international space.
 The state of Afghanistan---our neighbour (we share a small bit of our international border with Afghanistan at the north end of Kashmir)---worries us Indians.
 The Taliban does sound like a formidable force, and we constantly wait for our government to put out statements that say, 'We are doing fine.'
 And then we hope that the government is being truthful.

+{{< figure src="https://blogfiles.ramiyer.me/2021/covers/taliban-explainer-nytimes.webp" alt="Taliban members in an area controlled by the group last year in Laghman, Afghanistan.
+Credit: Jim Huylebroek for The New York Times" caption="Taliban members in an area controlled by the group last year in Laghman, Afghanistan.
+Source: [The New York Times](https://www.nytimes.com/article/who-are-the-taliban.html)" >}}

 Until a week ago or so, the word, Taliban, sounded evil to me; I associated it with the "evil" work that we have known them to do over the past decades, ever since I was a child.
 And then, a short documentary gave me the meaning of the word: Students.